Slusheeking/INAVVI_0.0.1/docs/08_trading_strategy_subsystem.md

     end
 ```

-## Tiered Selection Approach
+## 3. Tiered Selection Approach

-The system implements a tiered selection approach to efficiently manage a large universe of tickers:
+The Trading Strategy Subsystem implements a tiered selection approach to efficiently manage a large universe of tickers:

 ```mermaid
 flowchart TD